Isabella, Countess of Gloucester: Earldom of Gloucester

-After the annulment, John granted the title of Earl of Gloucester to Isabella's nephew Amaury, count of Évreux.
+After the annulment, John retained custody of all Isabella's lands, and she returned to a position of wardship where John was free to do with her, and her lands as he wished.
+He often sent her presents of wine and cloth.
+John granted the title of Earl of Gloucester to Isabella's nephew Amaury, count of Évreux.
 This compensated Amaury for the loss of his French title, which was surrendered in the Treaty of Le Goulet.
 Upon his death without issue in 1213, Isabella once again became Countess of Gloucester.